Unlawful Detainer vs Wrongful Eviction in California

-(6) after written notice to cease, refusing the landlord access to the rental unit as required by law; and
+- 6: After written notice to cease, refused the landlord access to the rental unit as required by law

-(7) holding at the end of the term of the oral or written agreement if the tenant is a subtenant not approved by the landlord.
+- 7: And holding at the end of the term of the oral or written agreement if the tenant is a subtenant not approved by the landlord

 No fault-based just causes include:

-(6) withdrawal from rent or lease all rental units within any detached physical structure;
+- 6: Withdrawal from rent or lease of all rental units within any detached physical structure

-(8) demolishing or to otherwise permanently removing the rental unit from housing use in accordance with the terms of a development agreement; and
+- 8: Demolishing or otherwise permanently removing the rental unit from housing use in accordance with the terms of a development agreement

-(9) expiration of the Rent Ordinance’s tenant’s Good Samaritan Status.
+- 9: And expiration of the Rent Ordinance’s tenant’s Good Samaritan Status

 Unjust Causes for Eviction Under the Rent Ordinance